As a new year gets underway, it’s hard not to feel that English higher education is in trouble.

 I began these nights in Yarmouth hiding away in B&Bs bashing away at the laptop, but given the only person I was lying to about being too busy to interact with the town was myself, I eventually started hanging out.
 Guest house owners, publicans, KFC staff and the other people who ride the X1 to and from Norwich: I’ve talked to people I don’t know for hours.
 And sure, we’ve talked about UEA, and Norwich, and Brexit, and Trump.
 But we’ve mainly talked about life, jobs, education and class.

 The concept of the filter bubble, described vividly in Eli Pariser’s book of the same name in 2011, describes “a world where all the news you see is defined by your salary, where you live, and who your friends are”.
 It’s an idea that hit its imperial phase the morning after the Brexit vote, where the grim reality of the difference between our social feeds and that of the wider country hit home.
-HE is a big bubble at the best of times, but it’s made much worse on a campus like UEA.
+Higher education is a big bubble at the best of times, but it’s made much worse on a campus like UEA.
 As is true for so many of the sixties academic theme parks, it’s imagined as a simulacrum of an idealised city.
 It has its own map, its own shopping centre, its own culture and its own values.
 But that attractiveness to the parents who fall in love with its air of contained safety is simultaneously its downside.
 Cut off from the realities even of remote Norfolk; it exists as a gleaming, concrete complex of elitist liberal values: a University of East Anglia that is barely a University for East Anglia.

 A life of contrasts

-In the Cringleford area where the university’s famous Broad sits, almost 6 in 10 young people go to university.
-Two-thirds of residents are ‘ABC1s’, living in properties worth double the asking price of 1996.
+In the Cringleford area where the university’s famous “broad” sits, almost 6 in 10 young people go to university.
+Two-thirds of residents are “ABC1s”, living in properties worth double the asking price of 1996.
 Wage growth is real, crime is preposterously low, and council tax receipts are high.
-And, unlike the rest of Norfolk, Norwich itself voted Remain by quite a margin.
+And, unlike the rest of Norfolk, Norwich itself voted “remain” by quite a margin.

 In the area where I stay at night, things are quite different.
 UKIP controls the council.
 The local economy is broken.
 Wages are in free fall.
-Over 70% voted Leave.
+Over 70% voted “leave”.
 Just 13% of young people will go on to higher education, and far fewer will ever attain the grades to access a place like UEA.
-This might be because of things that my filter bubble suggests – like university admissions policies, a lack of ‘aspiration’ or a fear of debt – but it’s more likely to be because the area is ranked 19th out of 8,414 in the index of multiple deprivation.
+This might be because of things that my filter bubble suggests – like university admissions policies, a lack of “aspiration” or a fear of debt – but it’s more likely to be because the area is ranked 19th out of 8,414 in the index of multiple deprivation.
 This kind of biting economic inequality is barely discussed in my UEA bubble.
 We can’t see it, we don’t discuss it, and when we even visit it, we mock each other for doing so.
 It’s not hard to see why former Labour voters in the town have turned to English nationalism.
-“You talk about Equal Opportunities you lot”, said one man in Wetherspoons, “but you don’t mean for us”.
+“You talk about equal opportunities you lot”, said one man in Wetherspoons, “but you don’t mean for us”.

 Great Yarmouth may only be a bus ride away, but Norwich and its UEA feels so very distant out on the coast.
 Great Yarmouth’s attitudes to work, relationships, money and popular culture are not so different to my own, but its residents assume that I can’t, don’t, or won’t understand.
-Only when I go for the high score on Working Class Hero from Walsall does the conversation open up.
+Only when I go for the high score on Working Class Hero does the conversation open up.
 “It’s another world up there”, said one old couple to me, “and once they go up there they don’t come back”.
-The occasional ‘Golden Ticket’ might go to a Yarmouth resident, but ownership of the Chocolate Factory doesn’t flow back.
+The occasional “Golden Ticket” might go to a Yarmouth resident, but ownership of the Chocolate Factory doesn’t flow back.
 “And we hear what them students say about us when they come to visit”, said another.
-“They really look down on us.
+“They look down on us.
 They don’t understand us”.

 The resentment is palpable, and visceral, yet reasonable.
 For the older residents, I can argue about immigration figures and life expectancy figures all I like, yet the cynicism towards me and my ilk is easily justified by the realities of inequality.
-But it’s the wide-eyed optimism of the college kids that’s heartbreaking: these kids know what university can do, but without contextual admissions, it’s only ever Nursing or Midwifery that will give them a ticket to UEA once they work out how expensive it is to live away from home.
+But it’s the wide-eyed optimism of the college kids that’s heartbreaking: these kids know what university can do, but without contextual admissions, it’s only ever nursing or midwifery that will give them a ticket to UEA once they work out how expensive it is to live away from home.
 Worst of all, those that do become the backbone of the NHS will now take out a loan they’ll never pay back, and their inclusion in institutional statistics will mask and distort the rest of the university’s failure to offer its treasures to Norfolk’s poor.
 And so the cycle of resentment will continue, because while Great Yarmouth’s kids lack the grades, they’re not stupid.